tdwg/website/content/pages/about/executive/nominations/index.md

 ###### - Background:
 Chandra received her PhD from the University of Florida where her work bridged many facets of informatics and data science, with a focus on large-scale biodiversity informatics.
 She is currently applying these skills to Pacific Island biodiversity, primarily making these data research-grade and available to data aggregators and island researchers.
 She was an active member of the TDWG 2022 Conference Program Committee and was integral to the success of the hybrid meeting.
 She has already expressed a keen interest in being involved with the planning of TDWG 2023 hosted in Tasmania and TDWG 2024 in Okinawa.
 Her current location in Hawaii provides an important geographical linkage between the Asia-Pacific, Oceania and North America.
 ###### - Vision:
 If elected as Regional Representative, her vision will be focused on greater representation within early career researchers, students and those researching relatively understudied taxonomic groups across North America.
 While DarwinCore (and by extension the TDWG community) is well known within the museum and digitization communities, there are many who have unique use cases that may be overlooked due to taxonomic biases in funding.
-She would also like to focus on a greater awareness of TDWG within younger researchers and providing clear benefits for entry into the community. <br /> &nbsp;
+She would also like to focus on a greater awareness of TDWG within younger researchers and providing clear benefits for entry into the community.

 <!-- 2022-23
 #### Regional Representative for Oceania